GenesisBlock3301/book_crawler_api/README.md

 The system supports two types of API key–based users with distinct permissions:

 #### Admin User

-Has a predefined API key configured in .env (ADMIN_API_KEY).
+- Has a predefined API key configured in .env (ADMIN_API_KEY).

-Can create, update, and delete users.
+- Can create, update, and delete users.

-Has full access to all endpoints including user management routes.
+- Has full access to all endpoints including user management routes.

-Can also access and perform all general book, change, and report operations.
+- Can also access and perform all general book, change, and report operations.

 #### Regular User

-Created only by an admin API key–based user.
+- Created only by an admin API key–based user.

-Can access book listings, book details, change tracking, report generation, and trigger crawling.
+- Can access book listings, book details, change tracking, report generation, and trigger crawling.

-Cannot create, update, or delete users.
+- Cannot create, update, or delete users.

-Access is controlled via their unique API key generated during user creation.
+- Access is controlled via their unique API key generated during user creation.

 This ensures secure API-level role separation, where administrative tasks remain strictly under admin control, while general users can only view or trigger non-destructive operations.

-## 🛠 Tech Stack
+## 🛠Tech Stack

 | Component                 | Technology             | Purpose                         |
 |---------------------------|------------------------|---------------------------------|